 Strapdata created Elassandra to simplify your data stack.
 Elassandra is an opensource cloud-agnostic solution to store and analyze your data, by tightly integrating the powerful search engine Elasticsearch into the mission-critical database Apache Cassandra.

-The power of Elasticsearch™ directly from Apache Cassandra™
+The power of Elasticsearch™ always available directly from Apache Cassandra™

 Elassandra is the only open source Database and Search Engine based on a multi-master architecture.
 Resilient by design, Elassandra continuously serves requests when a server or a datacenter fails.
 Read more.